nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 ### 9. R Environment Setup

-> Taxonomy bar plot, heatmaps and feature decontamination with decontam is performed in R.
+> Taxonomy bar plot, heatmaps and feature decontamination with decontam are performed in R.

 #### 9a.
 Load libraries